 Whistler Village Irrigation Map (PDF)

 New Sod Establishment

-During the summer new sod has been laid on Village Gate Boulevard, the taxi loop and Gateway Drive areas.
-Irrigation has been scheduled intermittently for short periods to provide adequate water to keep the sod alive.
-Small signs are in place to note where irrigation is needed to protect the new sod.
+During the summer of 2018 new sod was laid on Village Gate Boulevard, the taxi loop and Gateway Drive areas.
+Irrigation was scheduled intermittently for short periods to provide adequate water to keep the sod alive.
+Small signs were in place to note where irrigation was needed to protect the new sod.